 First Aid Kit

 The Patrol must carry a suitable First Aid Kit.
 A kit put together in a plastic lunch box is often more suitable and versatile than a commercially packed kit.
-See later in this Guide for recommended First Aid Kit contents for a hike up to 3 days long.
+See the First Aid Kit & Equipment page for recommended First Aid Kit contents for a hike up to 3 days long.

-Thick wollen socks are needed to absorb moisture and to cushion the feet.
+Thick woollen socks are needed to absorb moisture and to cushion the feet.

 A woolen long sleeved jumper, or equivalent, is necessary.